matyalatte/tuw/docs/Build-on-Linux.md

 ## Test

-If you want to build tests, type `bash test.sh` or `bash test.sh Debug` on the terminal.
+If you want to build tests, type `bash shell_scripts/test.sh` or `bash shell_scripts/test.sh Debug` on the terminal.

 ## Coverage

 If you will use GCC, you can get coverage reports.
 Install lcov with `sudo apt install lcov`.
-Then, type `bash coverage.sh` or `bash coverage.sh Debug` on the Terminal.
+Then, type `bash shell_scripts/coverage.sh` or `bash shell_scripts/coverage.sh Debug` on the Terminal.
 It'll generate html files in `./Simple-Command-Runner/coverage-report/`.

 ## Dockerfiles